 Repackage existing content your audience may have missed...

 Now that everyone’s paying attention, it’s a good time to bring back any relevant stories that can help voters form and finalize their decision.
 The digital and politics departments at New Hampshire Public Radio repackages and redistributes existing assets on their social account to highlight “prior reporting we may have done explaining issues and talking points… or even lighter content that shows a different side of a candidate’s pitch... to provide context during live events.”
-With the help of Social Video, publishers can ensure that their audiences never miss a beat.
+With the help of Caption Video, publishers can ensure that their audiences never miss a beat.
 And by packaging videos with the U.S. Election Theme, publishers can give new context to existing stories from their archives (or those created by our in-house Newsroom).

 … But don’t let them miss it this time.

 Video gives publishers a way to communicate drier, heavier, and more serious topics in a way that still appeals to audiences.
 By using a similar type for each video that is specific to the election, like AZ Central’s Election Theme video below, these stories will stand out amongst the crowded news space.
 Those that would not usually be reading into a presidential candidate’s platform will have more incentive to learn about it, and those seeking out election coverage will know how to find it.
 Whether or not they want to pay attention, the upcoming presidential election will have a massive impact on citizens of the U.S. and abroad.
 It’s up to journalists and editorial teams to make sure everyone is as informed as possible.
-And in the current digital landscape, Social Video is the best way to reach, well, everyone.
+And in the current digital landscape, Caption Video is the best way to reach, well, everyone.